 Have you ever earned an employee service award?
 What do you use it for?

 Employee service rewards like trophies and crystal trinkets end up as paperweights at best.
-At worst, they're a constant reminder that you've spent 5, 10, or more years at an organization that shows its appreciation in the form of a certificate printed on an ink jet and mounted in a $5 frame.
+At worst, they're a constant reminder that you've spent five, ten, or more years at an organization that shows its appreciation in the form of a certificate printed on an ink jet and mounted in a $5 frame.

 There are countless other ways an organization can reward its loyal employees that are more useful, more memorable, and more meaningful.